Tag Archives: inner strength

 Mrs. C suggested that I study a passage in the Bible that read: “In the same way, you wives, be submissive to your own husbands so that even if any of them are disobedient to the Word, they may be won without a word by the behavior of their wives, as they observe your chaste and respectful behavior.”

 I had to admit this wasn’t easy.
-I’d used my tongue as a weapon more times than I cared to count and didn’t know if I could keep my mouth shut.
-But with renewed determination, I worked on dropping the holier-than-thou attitude and to pray for my husband more.
-This time, I prayed–not that my life might become easier–but that his might become whole: physically, spiritually, and emotionally.
+I’d used my tongue as a weapon more times than I cared to count, and didn’t know if I could keep my mouth shut.
+But with renewed determination, I worked on dropping the holier-than-thou attitude and praying for my husband more.
+This time, I prayed–not that my life might become easier–but that he might become whole: physically, spiritually, and emotionally.

 Note: Has anyone outside of your family meant the world to you?
 Made an impact?
 Enriched your life?

-Throughout the years, many have come into my life, which I am eternally grateful for.
+Throughout the years, many have come into my life, for which I am eternally grateful.
 Mrs. C recently celebrated her 87th birthday.
-Although not as active as once before, Mrs. C has touched and helped countless lives still going strong today.
-Because of her, many realized their true potential and reached their purpose.
+Although not as active as once before, Mrs. C has touched and helped countless lives that are still going strong today.
+Because of her, many have realized their true potential and reached their purpose.

 Michael C. Dudash